Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/environment-variables.md

 {% endcodeblock %}

 > Caution:
-> Private variables are only available in components that run exclusively in the server.
-Private variables are common in server components or utilities that are imported by them.
-If you use private variables in client components, then they'll only work during server-side rendering and will fail to hydrate later in the browser.
+> If you use private variables in client components, then they'll only work during server-side rendering and will fail to hydrate later in the browser.
+Private variables are only available in components that run exclusively in the server or in utilities that are imported by those components.

 ## Next steps